 Tax season fraud and malware campaigns have a seemingly endless number of ploys, often using flagrantly aggressive tactics, like applying threats and an extreme urgency to act or face fines, imprisonment, or legal action.

-Tax season-related schemes delivered in emails or text or social media messages are rampant.
+Tax season-related schemes delivered in emails or text or social media messages are seemingly never-ending.
 Many are designed to steal financial information and/or infect machines with malware, to include ransomware, which prevents you from accessing a computer until a ransom is paid to the attacker.
 These scammers are crafty, so be cautious about any tax-related messaging from someone you don’t know.

 “Fraudsters prepare for tax season with all the ardor of students preparing to take the SAT,” said Chelsea Budzko, Information Security Officer at SELCO.
 “These criminals are assertive, well-trained in their deceptive discipline, and know how to play the human psyche like a first-chair virtuoso, commonly using fear, extortion, and/or a sense of urgency.
 Preventing yourself from becoming a victim of tax fraud means being aware and diligent during tax season.”